taciomcosta/taciomcosta.github.io/content/about.md

 #### Tell me more about your Golang experience?
 I don't have any professional experience yet.
 My experience is totally based on open source contributions.
 I've been contributing to some great projects like Kubernetes, Grafana and CoreDNS.
 I am even doing my own open source project, [Kronos](https://github.com/taciomcosta/kronos).
+You can find more [here](/experiences).

 #### Tell me more about your NodeJS experience?
 Well, I've worked in many different products related to monitoring, delivering, scraping, microservices and monoliths, and I even architected some of them.
 I used NestJS, Typescript, integrated many different services and databases.
+You can find more [here](/experiences).

 #### What are your disciplines?